timcondit/dendron-site/vault/dendron.topic.doctor.cli.md

   --wsRoot          location of workspace
   --vault           name of vault
-  --quiet           don't print output to stdout --enginePort      If set, connect to to running engine.
+  --quiet           don't print output to stdout --enginePort      If set, connect to running engine.
 If not set, create new
                     instance of Dendron Engine --attach          Use existing engine instead of spawning a new one --useLocalEngine  If set, use in memory engine instead of connecting to a